AztecProtocol/aztec-v1-specification/README.md

 # Creating a note registry

-An instance of a note registry is created inside ACE, via `createNoteRegistry(address _linkedTokenAddress, uint256 _scalingFactor, bool _mintable, bool _burnable, bool _convertable)`.
+An instance of a note registry is created inside ACE, via `createNoteRegistry(address _linkedTokenAddress, uint256 _scalingFactor, bool _canAdjustSupply, bool _convertable)`.

-The `_mintable`, `_burnable` and `_convertable` flags define whether the note registry owner can directly mint/burn AZTEC notes, as well as whether ERC20 tokens from `_linkedTokenAddress` can be converted into AZTEC notes.
+The `_canAdjustSupply` flag defines whethe the note registry owner an directly modify the note registry state by minting and burning AZTEC notes.
+The `_convertable` flags defines whether ERC20 tokens from `_linkedTokenAddress` can be converted into AZTEC notes.
 If `_convertable` is `false`, then `_linkedTokenAddress = address(0)` and the asset is a fully private asset.

-For a given note registry, only the owner can call `ACE.updateNoteRegistry`.
+For a given note registry, only the owner can call `ACE.updateNoteRegistry`, `ACE.mint` or `ACE.burn`.
 Traditionally this is imagined to be a `zkAsset` smart contract.
 This allows the `zkAsset` contract to have absolute control over what types of proof can be used to update the note registry, as well as the conditions under which updates can occur (if extra validation logic is required, for example).

+## Note Registry Variables

+### `bytes32 confidentialTotalMinted`

+This variable is the keccak256 hash of an AZTEC UXTO note that defines the total amount of value that a note registry has directly minted.

+When a note registry is created, this note is set to be an AZTEC UXTO note that has a value of `0` and a viewing key of `1`.

+### `bytes32 confidentialTotalBurned`

+This variable is the kecckak256 hash of an AZTEC UXTO note that defines the total amount of value that a note registry has directly burned.

+When a note registry is created, this note is set to be an AZTEC UXTO note that has a value of `0` and a viewing key of `1`.

+### `uint256 scalingFactor`

+If this registry permits conversions from AZTEC notes into tokens, `scalingFactor` defines the number of tokens that an AZTEC note value of `1` maps to.

+This is required because the maximum value of an AZTEC note is approximately `2^26` (it is dependent on ACE's common reference string) - there is an associated loss of precision when converting a `256` bit variable into a `26` bit variable.

+### `uint256 totalSupply`

+This variable represents the total amount of tokens that currently reside within `ACE` as a result of tokens being converted into AZTEC notes, for a given note registry.

+### `ERC20 linkedToken`

+This is the address of the registry's linked ERC20 token.
+Only one token can be linked to an address.

 # Processing a transfer instruction